 For the top 3 kids’ coding languages for children over the age of 14, read on.

-Funnily enough, Python is a programming language that is named after the series Monty Python.
-It is considered as one of the easiest programming language for children to learn, owing to its simplified syntax and focus on white-space.
-Because Python requires fewer sets of codes to operate, it is ideal for students of a slightly more advanced age to learn quickly.
+Funny enough, Python is a programming language named after the series Monty Python.
+It is considered one of the easiest programming languages for children to learn, owing to its simplified syntax and focus more on white space.
+Python requires a fewer set of codes to operate.
+It is ideal for students of slightly more advanced age to learn quickly.

-Used by Google, Disney and people with a background in science, Python is perfect for developing complex subjects.
-Be it video games and movies, scientific and numeric computing projects, or web pages, Python is the way to go.
-Owing to this nature, it is the best programming language for kids who want opportunities in similar backgrounds.
-Most importantly, cyber security and artificial intelligence are growing fields, and Python is additionally implemented here as well.
-Therefore students who pick up on it now, are sure to win huge opportunities in the near future.
+Used by Google, Disney, and endless companies, Python is perfect for developing complex subjects.
+Be it video games and movies, scientific and numeric computing projects, or web pages.
+Python is the way to go.
+Owing to nature, it is the best programming language for kids who want opportunities in similar backgrounds.

 Map out your child’s first step into coding, and figure out how they can move from them.
 Ensure that this is according to their interests and the future opportunities they would be good at.